 - When they fail to take care of bills, they need someone to help pay them or let me live with them

 - If their driver’s license is suspended, they need someone to drive them to work

 - After friends and family turn away, they rely on the codependent relationship even more

 Soon, the family dynamic is focused on the addict and the codependent relationship.
 There is a serious risk of the codependent developing addictions.
 The codependent’s healthy relationomships may begin to break down, and the burden of caring for both themselves and the addict will take a heavy toll on their life.

 Breaking the Cycle of Codependency

-A codependent person will need to seek help for themselves, usually Al-Anon, or a drug rehab center will offer group meetings to deal with living independent of a drug user that shares the home.
+A codependent person will need to seek help for themselves, usually Al-Anon, or a 12 step drug rehab center will offer group meetings to deal with living independent of a drug user that shares the home.
 It is critical that a codependent begins to practice self-care to begin breaking the cycle of codependency.
 Other helpful measures include:

 - Setting realistic expectations for yourself – it is impossible to do everything for both persons

 - Take the initiative to do more things by yourself, even going to the movies or dinner alone.